 Most seniors are giddy over the idea of heading off to college.
 They are eager to choose their own bedtime, where they keep their things and how late they stay out.
-As launching time approaches, many of these seniors who were super-confident at graduation start questioning themselves: What if I chose the wrong college?
+As launching time approaches, many of these seniors who were super-confident at graduation start questioning themselves and their next steps after graduation: What if I chose the wrong college?
 What if I don’t make any friends?
 What if I am choosing the wrong career track?

 Many parents are also experiencing a mixed bag of emotions.
 They are excited about their teen taking the next step, yet somewhat fearful about their future.
 Parents realize a big transition is coming and there are still nuggets of wisdom they wish to pass on, yet they don’t have much time to do it.
 They become clingy at a time when their teen is trying to be more independent.
 This can make for a very interesting and long summer.

 Fortunately, all of this is a natural reaction to graduation.

 What can you do to help your graduate successfully leave the nest with confidence?

 Here are some tips on next steps after graduation—just for you.